logzio/logz-docs/_source/_includes/p8s-shipping/k8s-troubleshooting.md

 In `values.yaml`, increase the memory of the `standaloneCollector` resources by approximately `100Mi`.

-For example, if we are using `512Mi`:
+For example, if you are using `512Mi`:

 ```yaml
 standaloneCollector: